Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 Czechoslovak citizenship was established by an act, which went into force on July 16th, 1920.
 Hence, if you’d lose your citizenship after a 10-years’ absence, you couldn’t have been absent for over 10 years as of July 16th, 1920 in order to become a Czechoslovak citizen.
 Otherwise the person would lose their (Austro-)Hungarian citizenship before Czechoslovak citizenship was created and (Austro-)Hungarian citizenship was considered a prerequisite.
 I used July 17th (as opposed to the 16th) to avoid ambiguities regarding the counting of time.

 Now, the law, which went into force in July 1920, was effective retroactively as of October 28th, 1918 – hence, there is ambiguity regarding which of these dates (entry into force as opposed to the effective date) is actually relevant.
-There is no clear answer to this questions.
+There is no clear answer to these questions.

 Samuel – CzechoSlovak Passport